A Quick & Healthy Teriyaki Bowl for Busy Weeknights

 - Cornstarch: Swap this interchangeably with tapioca starch as the thickening agent.

-How to Make Turkey Teriyaki Bowls
+How to Make a Ground Turkey Teriyaki Rice Bowl

 - Combine the water, salt, and coconut milk in a pot over high heat and bring it to a boil.
 Add the rice, stir once, and allow it to simmer.
 Reduce the heat to medium and simmer, covered, for 20 minutes.
 Time may vary based on rice and package directions.
 Remove it from the heat and fluff it with a fork.